skullzarmy/DiceForge-Docs/README.md

 -   `sides`: An integer representing the number of sides for each die.
 -   `count`: An integer representing the number of times each die should be rolled.
--   `modifier`: An integer representing the modifier to apply to each die's total.
+-   `modifier`: An integer representing the modifier to apply to the die total.
 -   `advantage`: A boolean indicating whether advantage should be applied to the rolls (default: false).
 -   `disadvantage`: A boolean indicating whether disadvantage should be applied to the rolls (default: false).